AlexVulaj/blink1-morse-code/README.md

 # Blink(1) Morse Code

-Blink(1) Morse Code is a simple function to make a connected [blink(1)](https://blink1.thingm.com) device blink out a given input in morse code.
+Blink(1) Morse Code is a simple function to make a connected [blink(1)](https://blink1.thingm.com) device flash a given input in morse code.

 ## Requirements